Most people have heard of Bali, but not everyone knows were it is, people still ask ‘where is Bali located?’ so we are here to help fill the gaps.

 A popular holiday destination for Australians, Bali is a small Indonesian island located only 900 kilometers from the equator.

-Bali is 8 degrees south of the equator, in the Java Sea.
+Surrounded by the Bali sea, Bali island is 8 degrees south of the equator, in the Java Sea.

 A mere 4,555 km (2,830 miles) from Australia, Bali is nestled in between the Indonesian islands of Lombok and Java.

 Bali is a province of Indonesia with a total land area of approximately 5,780 square km (2,231 square miles).